The Ledge

 I didn't mean that....
 Please say something.
 You're freaking me out.

-The closer he gets to the other shore the greater the distance between him and it grows so that the ocean reveals itself infinite, and the story he has been replaying, of stepping into its waiting life, is a hallucination of the black sea itself; it is all that is true, and it's that whole infinite ocean that's fitted inside the unclosing rip.
+The longer he paddles to the other shore the greater the distance between him and it grows so that the ocean reveals itself infinite, and the story he has been replaying, of stepping into its waiting life, must be a hallucination of the black sea itself; only it is all that is true, and that whole infinite ocean lives inside inside the unclosing rip form the split.

 MAN 2